Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 Long-term Activity Ratios (Summary)

-The analysis of the financial ratios over the period reveals several notable trends and changes among the metrics presented.
+The analysis of the financial ratios over the examined quarters reveals several noteworthy patterns in operational efficiency and asset utilization.

 - Net Fixed Asset Turnover